Is A Denominational Baptism Scriptural? Is It Valid? Is It A Sin?

 The Bible further teaches in Hebrews 11:6, “But without faith it is impossible to please him: for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek him.”
 KJV

 Denominationalism is not pleasing to God.
-If denominationalism is not pleasing to God, then it’s baptism is not pleasing to God because it is not a result of faith and whatsoever is not of faith is sin (Romans 14:23).
+If denominationalism is not pleasing to God, then its baptism is not pleasing to God because it is not a result of faith solely on the word of God and whatsoever is not of faith based on God’s word is therefore sin.

 In 2 Timothy 4:2, the Bible admonishes: